 In conformity with the framework agreement dated December 21, 2011 (significant event 155308) between IBERDROLA, S.A. and the subsidiary of SIEMENS GAMESA RENEWABLE ENERGY, S.A.
-(Siemens Gamesa), SIEMENS GAMESA RENEWABLE ENERGY EOLICA, S.L Sole Shareholder Company, the supposed change of control in SIEMENS GAMESA RENEWABLE ENERGY, S.A. will permit IBERDROLA, S.A. to terminate the framework agreement, and neither party may make any claims subsequently.
+(Siemens Gamesa), SIEMENS GAMESA RENEWABLE ENERGY EOLICA, S.L Sole Shareholder Company, the supposed change of control in SIEMENS GAMESA RENEWABLE ENERGY, S.A. to terminate the framework agreement, and neither party may make any claims subsequently.